jhogan/core/STYLE.md

 A line of code should read as a distinct unit of logic.
 In the example above, the assignment of x and y may be related (i.e. the two variables are both being initialized) they are still distinct logical operations.
-A programer's eye is primed to read each line of code as a seperate imperative statement.
+A programmer's eye is primed to read each line of code as a separate imperative statement.
 Violating this convention impairs readability.
-Also, in costs more in horizontal space which further hampers understandability.
+Also, in costs more in horizontal space which further hampers readability.

-### Implsementation tips
+### Implementation tips
 None

 ### Tags
-\#whitespace, #semicolon, #formating
+\#whitespace, #semicolon, #formatting

 4. Breaking lines
 ------------------